Remember Dick "Mr. Magic" Williams - star of

 For 23 years (Jan.
 1966-Jan.
 1989), Mr. Magic brought fun and interaction to kids and adults via his magic show on WMC-TV5 in Memphis, TN.
 It was a TV era where shows were often innocent and entertaining...the kind of shows that many parents wish were Hundreds of magical effects were maintained.
 Mr. Magic kept index files noting each effect, patter, and date of broadcast.
-Tens of Updates: March 2007: Mr. Magic broke his left leg, then suffered a head injury at a rehab facility.
-March 2011: Mr. Magic donated items Copyright 2007-, Dick Williams and MagiclandTV.com.
+Tens of Updates: March 2007: Mr. Magic broke his leg, then suffered a head injury at a rehab facility.
+March 2011: Mr. Magic donated items to the Copyright 2007-, Dick Williams and MagiclandTV.com.
 All rights reserved.